kierun/dotfiles/README.md

 Run in order:

 + On one host: `git submodule update --init --recursive --remote`
-+ On the same host `git commit -am "Updated sub modules." && git push'
++ On the same host `git commit -am "chore(git): Updated sub modules" && git push'
 + Then on all other hosts: `git up && git submodule update`